Tom Wilson’s long-shot Olympics hopes were dashed. But his NHL career continues to impress.

 “It would have been fun to see what would have happened,” Wilson said.

-He has vivid memories of watching the Olympics growing up, particularly the 2010 Vancouver Olympics, when he was about 10 years old at the time.
+He has vivid memories of watching the Olympics growing up, particularly the Vancouver Games in 2010.
 He was playing in a youth hockey tournament at the same time of the gold medal game between Canada and the United States.
 At the rink, his team could see televisions above a bar.
 Even as they were out on the ice, players were trying to sneak peeks.

 “Time kind of stands still when there is a big Team Canada game,” he said.